acmbpdc/git-guide/docs/workshop.md

 GitHub offers free access to a computer on the cloud, a feature known as GitHub codespaces.
 This is a great way to get started with coding and GitHub without having to install anything on your local machine.
 [You can access it by clicking on the `.` button on the top right of the repository and selecting `Codespaces`](https://github.com/codespaces).

 You will need to have or create a GitHub account to use GitHub Codespaces.
 If you don't have one, you can create one [here](https://github.com/signup).
+Please use your college email which will be useful for next steps.

 Thanks to codespaces we will skip a lot of setup steps and get straight to the cool stuff.
 If you are referring this documentation later and need to setup git on your personal computers you can [refer this](https://docs.github.com/en/get-started/getting-started-with-git/set-up-git).